First tropical storm forms off Mexico's Pacific coast

 The U.S. National Hurricane Center said Agatha continued to strengthen and is expected to become a hurricane by Sunday and head towards land.

-On Saturday morning, the center of the tropical storm was located about 170 miles (270 kilometers) southwest of Puerto Angel, with winds of 60 mph (75 kph).
+On Saturday evening, the center of the tropical storm was located about 175 miles (280 kilometers) southwest of Puerto Angel, with winds of 60 mph (95 kph).

 The storm was moving north-northwest at 5 mph (7 kph), but was expected to take a turn further northward.